Boneyard AKA Fearmonger

-Boneyard AKA Fearmonger is the fifth extended play (EP) by the American musician Underscores, self-released on December 3, 2021.
+Boneyard AKA Fearmonger (stylized in all lowercase) is the fifth extended play (EP) by the American musician Underscores, self-released on December 3, 2021.
 After her debut album Fishmonger garnered attention from high-profile musicians in March 2021, Underscores began working on its companion.
 She challenged herself to have a firm idea for each song before using a production program and would discard any failed attempts.
 Boneyard AKA Fearmonger is a hyperpop and pop-punk EP that ranges from acoustic ballads to electronic dance music.
 The EP's lyrics are introspective and explore existential struggles.
-The EP was promoted with three singles: "Gunk", "Everybody's Dead!", and "Tongue in Cheek".
+The EP was promoted with two singles: "Gunk" and "Everybody's Dead!".
 The EP received positive reception from publications; The Atlantic and The Fader deemed "Tongue in Cheek" a standout track, and the former considered the EP an improvement over Fishmonger.
 The EP gained Underscores a larger fanbase.

 Background and production

 The American musician Underscores released her debut studio album, Fishmonger, in March 2021.
 It was positively received by The Atlantic and The Line of Best Fit; the former considered it one of the best albums of the year, while the latter considered it one of the best hyperpop albums of all time.
 It drew the attention of the talent manager Daniel Awad, who said, "It was the only thing I was listening to".
 He recommended the album to Travis Barker of Blink-182, telling Barker, "I gotta show you something crazy".
 Barker enjoyed the album; Awad said Barker "just loved it".
 Similarly, the American musician Brakence was recommended Underscores' 2019 extended play (EP), We Never Got Strawberry Cake, by a friend; he said he was "blown away" and "had never heard anything like it before".
 Fishmonger also drew the attention of other musicians, such as Lido and Glaive.

 After finishing Fishmonger, Underscores did not make music for five months; she experienced a feeling of existential dread and wanted to create music in the apocalyptic setting she felt she was in.
 She "broke the dry spell" when she created the song "Everybody's Dead!", which appeared on Boneyard AKA Fearmonger, an EP "companion piece" to Fishmonger.
 Like with Fishmonger, Underscores centered Boneyard AKA Fearmonger around a New Jersey setting.
 She forced herself to have a firm idea for each song before opening up Ableton Live, a production program.
 She commented, "If I failed, I would abandon the file and start again".
 Barker contributed drums to the EP, while Brakence provided additional production.